Super moist pumpkin bread slathered with a rich maple cashew frosting and adorned with pumpkin seeds. This vegan pumpkin bread screams Fall flavor!

 Maple Cashew Frosting:

-- 2 Tablespoons lemon juice about 1/2 fresh lemon squeezed
+- 1/2 Tablespoon lemon juice about 1/2 fresh lemon squeezed

 To Make Pumpkin Bread:

-Make the flax egg by mixing ground flaxseed with water in a small bowl and placing in the fridge to set (about 5-10 minutes).
+- Make the flax egg: Mix ground flaxseed with water in a small bowl and place in the fridge to set (about 5-10 minutes).

-Add melted coconut oil, maple syrup, and canned pumpkin.
+- Add melted coconut oil, maple syrup, canned pumpkin, and vanilla.
 Mix until batter is just mixed.
 The batter will be stiff.
 If the batter is too stiff, meaning very dry, you can add 2-3 Tablespoons of almond milk.